kota6-me/kota6-me/README.md

 <br>
 I'm 18y/o, and Japanese University Student.
 <br>
-Student of Tokyo University of Agriculture, Faculty of Life Science, Department of Molcular Microbiology
+Student of Tokyo University of Agriculture, Faculty of Life Sciences, Department of Molecular Microbiology
 <br>
 I'm also learning as a newbie developer
 <br>